humanitycodes/www/coursework/lessons/slides/jquery-intro.md

 })
 ```

 And finally, there's _one more_ change I'd like to make.
 We're creating a jQuery object out of `this` twice with `$(this)`.
 That's not only unnecessary duplication, but it's also relatively slow.
-To clean up our code and speed things up, we could assign `$(this)` to a variable, like we did with `$codeBlocks` - or, we could _chain_ these functions.
+To clean up our code and speed things up, we could assign `jQuery(this)` to a variable, like we did with `$codeBlocks` - or, we could _chain_ these functions.

 That looks like this: